9 Super Tips To Save Money Fast As A Minimalist

 How to Be a Minimalist and Save Money Fast

 That is not as easy as it sounds, but it actually is.
-You can do it the easy way—the way I have been preaching and screaming for years.
+You can do it the easy way.
+The way I have been preaching and screaming for years.

-1. Get A Higher Paying Job
+1. Get a Paying Job

 2. Start A Side Hustle